tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

  */
 ```

-You can see in this example we actually count down (`countdown--`), using 0 as the condition for when we
+In this example we actually count down (`countdown--`), using 0 as the condition for when we
 will terminate our loop.
 This structure may feel very different since the parenthesis are actually
 accepting three separate conditions instead of one.
 First you define a variable to use in the for loop,
 then you define the condition to run until, and last you define something that happens at the end
-of each iteration of the loop (usually manipulating the variable you created).
+of each iteration of the loop (usually manipulating the variable created).
 Here would be the same
 result instead as a while loop:

 ```ts